Acupuncture: What is it?

 Acupuncture – part of your physiotherapy treatment?

-The Pinch of Prevention conducts a thorough evaluation to determine if the patient is suitable for the treatment.
-A course of needling is sometimes complemented by a flexibility program, as well as hands-on treatment, as required.
+A Pinch Of Prevention performs an extensive assessment to determine the suitability of the patient for this treatment.
+The course of needling may be accompanied by a flexible program and hands-on treatment as necessary.
 It has become more popular to combine Acupuncture with the physiotherapy treatment.
-Our team at A Pinch Of Prevention uses Acupuncture in its evidence-based treatment of acute and chronic pain, sports injuries, and musculoskeletal injuries.
+Our team at A Pinch Of Prevention uses Acupuncture for Chandler residents in it’s evidence-based treatment of acute and chronic pain, sports injuries, and musculoskeletal injuries.

 What is the Acupuncture Evidence Project?